mP1/j2cl-maven-plugin/Readme.md

 ## Step 6 Possible repackage

-This step will attempt to locate a `.walkingkooka-j2cl-maven-plugin-package-prefix.txt` file, expecting a single line holding a java package.
-All file under this package will be refactored so their package name is transformed with the prefix less the last component removed.
-A package of `example.java` will actually result in `example` being removed and all packages under and including `java` be selected for repackaging.
-This allows other `example` packages to remain unselected and unmodified.

-This is particularly useful when one wishes to have the real and emulated class co-exist within a JRE environment and have tests compare the behaviour and results from both, and eventually transform the later when producing javascript.
-This of course does not solve all problems that require native javascript.

-The files below show a rather simplistic example of providing a simplified `java.util.Locale` that still compiles, and co exists within a JRE allowing tests to be written that compares the behaviour and output of both for the subset of methods under test.
+This step will attempt to locate a `.walkingkooka-j2cl-maven-plugin-repackage.txt` properties file which can hold mappings of packages that should exist to new packages.
+This can be useful when one wishes to write an emulation of another package, and have both co-exist and used to author unit tests.
+A simple example might be to author a replacement of a as yet unsupported JDK class(es).

+This is very similar to the concept of GWT super source but with extra functionality to change the packaging and will be useful when converting threeten to java.time.

 ### .walkingkooka-j2cl-maven-plugin-repackage.txt